Hyperbolic site percolation: Introduction and results

 Our major objective is to study the relationship between the percolation critical point $\pc$ and the critical point $\pu$ marking the existence of a \emph{unique} infinite cluster.
 More specifically, we establish the formula $\pus(G_1)+\pcs(G_2)=1$ for a matching pair $(G_1,G_2)$ of graphs arising from a quasi-transitive mosaic, appropriately embedded in either the Euclidean or hyperbolic plane.
 See Section \ref{ssec:mainres1}.

 Setting $(G_1,G_2)=(G,G_*)$ above, with $G_*$ the matching graph of $G$, we obtain

 It follows that $\pus(G)+\pcs(G)>1$ if and only if the strict inequality $\pcs(G_*)<\pcs(G)$ holds.
-A necessary and sufficient condition for the last inequality is established in the companion paper \cite{GL-match}.
-When $G$ is transitive, this implies that $\pus(G)+\pcs(G)>1$ if and only if $G$ is not a triangulation.
+Necessary and sufficient conditions for the last inequality are established in \cite{GL-match} (for transitive graphs) and \cite{G24} (for quasi-transitive graphs).
+For transitive $G$, this implies that $\pus(G)+\pcs(G)>1$ if and only if $G$ is not a triangulation.

 Our second objective, which is achieved in the process of proving the above formula, is to validate Conjectures 7 and 8 of Benjamini and Schramm \cite{bs96} concerning the existence of infinitely many infinite clusters.
 Details of these conjectures are found in Section \ref{sec:mainresBS}.